HistoChan/student-1155127307/readme.md

 * Appreciating memes

-* Working on assignments ans projects just before deadline
+* Working on assignments and projects just before deadline

 * Taiko no Tatsujin (I'm 10-dan in the latest arcade version!)